-Watch your husband revert back to his 13-year-old self as he plays every old school game he used to love.
+Watch your husband revert to his 13-year-old self as he plays every old-school game he used to love.
 Ask him to teach you how to play his favorite one.

 Tour a winery or brewery.

-With so many craft breweries popping up all over the country, you should be able to find a place to try some new varietals or brews at very little cost.
+With so many craft breweries popping up nationwide, you should be able to find a place to try some new varietals or brews at a minimal cost.

 Try some old-fashioned bowling.